 From South: 5.9 miles NW of Junction of Lake Mary Road (USFS 3) on Mormon Lake Road.
+Touch for map.
 Marker is in this post office area: Mormon Lake AZ 86038, United States of America.
+Touch for directions.

 More about this marker.
 Marker is adjacent to a stone pump house supplying water for local enterprises.

 Credits.
 This page was last revised on July 26, 2018.
 This page originally submitted on September 1, 2010, by Chris English of Phoenix, Arizona.
 This page has been viewed 1,192 times since then and 13 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 1, 2010, by Chris English of Phoenix, Arizona. • Syd Whittle was the editor who published this page.